Wrapped Velas Price Hits $0.0220 on Top Exchanges (WVLX)

-Wrapped Velas (WVLX) traded flat against the U.S. dollar during the one day period ending at 23:00 PM Eastern on April 15th.
-Wrapped Velas has a market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
-One Wrapped Velas coin can currently be bought for about $0.0220 or 0.00000079 BTC on cryptocurrency exchanges.
-Over the last week, Wrapped Velas has traded down 0% against the U.S. dollar.
+Wrapped Velas (WVLX) traded flat against the dollar during the 1-day period ending at 15:00 PM ET on April 22nd.
+One Wrapped Velas coin can now be bought for about $0.0220 or 0.00000079 BTC on popular exchanges.
+During the last seven days, Wrapped Velas has traded flat against the dollar.
+Wrapped Velas has a market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.